-Assuming proximality, one can also show (see [20]) that no measure which is a nontrivial convex combination of the two ergodic measures of maximal entropy is (simultaneously) a weak and in entropy limit of ergodic measures.
+Assuming proximality, one can also show (see [23]) that no measure which is a nontrivial convex combination of the two ergodic measures of maximal entropy is (simultaneously) a weak\ and inentropy limit of ergodic measures.

-We note that [43] in a somewhat similar setting obtains the finiteness of entropymaximizing measures and properties about them.
-Note that this is related to the socalled invariance principle which is also studied in [48] where a similar phenomenon as in Theorem 3.5 (entropy achieving its maximum away from zero exponent) was observed (for certain ergodic measures of C^2 partially hyperbolic diffeomorphisms).
+We note that in [45] in a somewhat similar setting the authors obtain the finiteness of entropymaximizing measures and study their properties.
+Note that this is related to the so-called invariance principle, which is also studied in [51], where a similar phenomenon as in Theorem 3.5 (entropy achieving its maximum away from zero exponent) was observed (for certain ergodic measures of $C^2$ partially hyperbolic diffeomorphisms).

-To show Theorem 3.5, our main approach is to treat positive, negative, and zero spectra separately.
-First, it is an immediate consequence of [13] that the restricted variational entropy (3.3) provides a lower bound for $h{top}(\mathcal{L}(\alpha))$.
-Using the fact that by Proposition 5.1 for any pair of uniformly hyperbolic sets with negative (positive) fiber exponents we can find a larger one containing them both, one can conclude that these values can be expressed via the Legendre-Fenchel transform of a certain restricted pressure function (treating negative and positive values separately).
-Finally, for any α with a level set of given entropy h one can choose so-called skeletons established in [19, Section 4] to construct hyperbolic sets with entropy close to h with almost homogeneous exponents close to α .
-Hence, $h{top}(\mathcal{L}(\alpha))$ is limited from above by entropies of ergodic measures with exponents close to α .
+Our main approach to showing Theorem 3.5 is to treat positive, negative, and zero spectra separately.
+First, it is an immediate consequence of [15] that the restricted variational entropy (3.3) provides a lower bound for $h{top}(\mathcal{L}(\alpha))$ .
+Using the fact that by Proposition 5.1 for any pair of uniformly hyperbolic sets with negative (positive) fiber exponents we can find a larger hyperbolic set containing both of them, one can conclude that these values can be expressed via the Legendre- Fenchel transform of a certain restricted pressure function (negative and positive values should be treated separately).
+Finally, for any $\alpha$ with a level set of given entropy h one can choose so-called skeletons established in [22, Sect.
+4] to construct hyperbolic sets with entropy close to h and with almost homogeneous exponents close to $\alpha$ .
+Hence, $h{top}(\mathcal{L}(\alpha))$ is limited from above by entropies of ergodic measures with exponents close to $\alpha$ .
 Concavity of the Legendre-Fenchel transform implies its continuity, which concludes the main argument.

-4. Examples
+4. EXAMPLES

-In this section, we first return to the differentiable setting and provide some details about the objects that characterize the diffeomorphisms in $\mathbf{ORTPH}^1(M)$.
+In this section, we first return to the differentiable setting and provide some details about the objects that characterize the diffeomorphisms in $\mathbf{ORTPH}^1(M)$ .
+Further, we also will see how they motivate the axioms for the skew product in Section 3.